 Author(s): Leo McKinstry

-Leo McKinstry writes regularly for the Daily Mail, Sunday Telegraph and Spectator .
-He has also written five books including a study of the Labour Party and a best-selling biography of the footballing Charlton brothers.
+Leo McKinstry writes regularly for the Daily Mail, Sunday Telegraph and Spectator.
+He has also written six books including Spitfire and a best-selling biography of the footballing Charlton brothers.
 Born in Belfast he was educated in Ireland and at Cambridge University.